 Julota has made it easier than ever to implement a jail diversion program with our platform.
 Our integration of systems brings together different community services and law enforcement to collaborate efficiently.
 Completely HIPAA-/mental health (42 CFR part 2)-/Criminal Justice Information System- compliant.
 Thereby enabling secure integrated sharing of consented information, Julota aids patients in accessing treatments that fit their needs.

 Secure data sharing is imperative when dealing with healthcare and law enforcement information.
 Finding a system not only to ensure information goes into the right hands but also one that enables multidirectional sharing may seem impossible.
 However, with Julota, it is not.
 We are using the highest level of data security.
-This software guards against private information from getting into the wrong hands.
+This software guards private information against getting into the wrong hands.
 Therefore your co-responder team and community members can get their work done.
 The helper community can provide the help they need, knowing sensitive information is protected.

 - The success that comes with efficiency and security when dealing with integrated communication between different community health programs and law enforcement is undeniable with Julota.
 Jail diversion can help reduce the prevalence of people with mental illness in the jail and prison systems.
 Improving your program, easing the means of law enforcement in getting patients to mental health facilities, improves the lives of those in need and healthcare providers and law enforcement.
 All can benefit, and all this is made possible with Julota.